2008 Kosovo declaration of independence: Background

 The Province of Kosovo took shape in 1945 as the Autonomous Region of Kosovo and Metohija within Socialist Yugoslavia, as an autonomous region within the People's Republic of Serbia.
 Initially a ceremonial entity, more power was devolved to Kosovan authorities with each constitutional reform.
-In 1968 it became the Socialist Autonomous Province of Kosovo and in 1974 new constitution enabled the province to function at every administrative level independently of its host republic within Yugoslavia.
-Increasing ethnic tension throughout Yugoslavia in the late 1980s amid rising nationalism among its nations eventually led to a decentralised state: this facilitated Serbian President Slobodan Milošević in effectively terminating the privileges awarded to the Kosovar assembly in 1974.
+In 1968 it became the Socialist Autonomous Province of Kosovo and in 1974, a new Yugoslav constitution enabled the autonomous province to function with some elements of self-governance including an assembly, government and a right to its own constitution.
+Increasing ethnic tension throughout Yugoslavia in the late 1980s amid rising nationalism among its nations eventually led to a decentralised state: this facilitated Serbian President Slobodan Milošević's effective termination of the privileges awarded to the Kosovar assembly in 1974.
 The move attracted criticism from the leaderships of the other Yugoslav republics but no higher authority was in place to reverse the measure.
 In response to the action, the Kosovo Assembly voted on 2 July 1990 to declare Kosovo an independent state, and this received recognition from Albania.
 A state of emergency and harsh security rules were subsequently imposed against Kosovo's Albanians following mass protests.
 The Albanians established a "parallel state" to provide education and social services while boycotting or being excluded from Yugoslav institutions.

 Kosovo remained largely quiet through the Yugoslav wars.
 The severity of the Yugoslav government in Kosovo was internationally criticised.
 In 1996, the Kosovo Liberation Army (KLA) began attacking federal security forces.
 The conflict escalated until Kosovo was on the verge of all-out war by the end of 1998.
-In January 1999, NATO warned that it would intervene militarily against Yugoslavia if it did not agree to the introduction of an international peacekeeping force and the establishment of local government in Kosovo.
-Subsequent peace talks failed and from 24 March to 11 June 1999, NATO carried out an extensive bombing campaign against FR Yugoslavia including targets in Kosovo itself.
-The war ended with Milošević agreeing to allow peacekeepers into Kosovo and withdrawing all security forces so as to transfer governance to the United Nations.
+In January 1999, NATO warned that it would intervene militarily against Yugoslavia if it did not agree to the introduction of an international peacekeeping force and the establishment of autonomous government in Kosovo.
+Subsequent peace talks failed and from 24 March to 11 June 1999, NATO carried out a bombing campaign against FR Yugoslavia including targets in Kosovo itself.
+The war ended with Milošević agreeing to allow NATO peacekeepers into Kosovo and withdrawing all security forces so as to transfer governance to the United Nations.